The best Mac VPN in 2023

 Bottom line: ⭐⭐⭐⭐⭐

-ExpressVPN is our #1 VPN overall and it delivers an absolutely seamless experience on Mac as well.
-With class-leading privacy, excellent unblocking capabilities, wide coverage, and beginner-friendly apps, ExpressVPN should be your first choice as a Mac VPN.
+ExpressVPN is super simple to use, and takes all the effort out of staying protected online – and it delivers an absolutely seamless experience on Mac as well.
+With class-leading privacy, excellent unblocking capabilities, wide coverage, and beginner-friendly apps, ExpressVPN is well worth the slightly higher price.

-In my hands-on ExpressVPN review, it came out on top as my favorite VPN overall, and my decision is no different when it comes to awarding the top VPN for Mac.
+In my hands-on ExpressVPN review, the British Virgin Islands-based provider came out as one of the very best services available, and on Mac the answer is no different.
 With powerful encryption, a rock-solid kill switch and an auto-connect feature, you can rest assured that your browsing history or real location will never be left vulnerable.

 Both ExpressVPN’s Windows and Mac apps are very similar in how they look and function.
 However, the Mac version doesn’t have split tunneling.
 On the bright side, it provides the Threat Manager and the malware and tracking blocker, both of which are offerings omitted from its Windows app.
-It's also the best iPhone VPN on the market, so if you're an Apple addict, it's well worth considering.
+It's also the best iPhone VPN on the market, so if you have multiple Apple devices, it's well worth considering.

 The Threat Manager is a unique ExpressVPN feature that blocks apps and websites on your Mac from tracking your activity, let alone relaying it to third parties.
 A strict no-logs policy and class-leading encryption with secure DNS and P2P support on all servers make ExpressVPN one of the most secure VPNs on the market right now.